 Yellow, Orange and Red Pennants are taken in club training optimists.

-Salterns Blue Pennant is for those keen to race and should have done Bronze Fleet for at least one season.
-All Blue Pennant sailors need to have their own GRP optimist or borrow them from someone.
+Salterns Blue Pennant is for those keen to race and should have done Bronze Fleet or Tera Fleet for at least one season.
+Blue Pennant sailors need to have their own GRP optimist or borrow them from someone.
 Each year one Moppy Camp Blue Pennant is held using Tera and one using GRP Optimist.

 The pinnacle at Salterns is Salterns Green Pennant which is undertaken in British Moths and takes two years to complete.
 The Jump to Green is quite marked and often not undertaken until a sailor is at least 11 or 12 years old.
 In the first year the sailor crews, in the second year the sailor helms.
 Green Pennant is the equivalent of RYA Youth Stage 3.

 Children do not always pass a pennant first time and because of the pressure on spaces, some children may be asked to repeat a pennant the following year.
 Sailing is best learned when children are having fun and they have most fun with their peer group so as much as possible we try to keep similar ages together.